spockcodes/intro-skill/README.md

 _Get started using GitHub in less than an hour._

 But maybe longer or shorter...
+I don't know how long it will take, TBH.

 <!--
   <<< Author notes: Start of the course >>>